HarlandWHansen/Food-Pantry-Inventory/docs/source/DevDocs/Git Guidelines.rst

     **VCS -> Git -> Commit Directory...** to bring up the commit dialog.

 #.
-Add a commit mesage.
+Add a commit message.

     #.
 The first line should be a summary of the change and be less than 72
         characters long.